johan508/job_market_analysis/README.md

 Jobs will be categorized into several groups, for example, Agriculture, Customer Services, Financial Services, IT, Education, etc. (there are 30 categories in Adzuna).
 The results will show the percentage of each category in a city, say, in the past week, among the 2000 random samples (job posts) from Montreal, 40% of the job falls into customer service; 30% falls into financial services; 20% falls into IT, etc.

+The dataflow is:
+Adzuna API --> Exract in Python --> Save raw data into SQL Server --> Check & Modify error in SQL Server --> Extract into Power Query (transform) --> Report in Power BI

 For the moment this project is conducted by myself, so, it could go very slowly, or even wrong.
 But, at least I'm doing something fun ...